Omarmanassrah/Design-Pattern/Read.md

 In the Method ValidationProcess i use a if statment that act as a unit test that will let me sure that the applection work as I want.

+ In the Singleton Principle it match the case that say if i create many object they share the same instances or i create only a one object
+ I put "print(log1 is log2)" to ensure that they share the same id